-A learning mindset or “growth mindset” seeks opportunities to learn and grow, and it values in self and others the capacity to learn, reflect, respond thoughtfully, and change one’s mind when new information shifts old beliefs.
+A learning mindset (or “growth mindset”) seeks opportunities to learn and grow.
+It values – in self and others – the capacity to learn, reflect, respond thoughtfully, and change one’s mind when new information shifts old beliefs.

 Download a PDF Version